 A second option is the Dessert Party at Sonoma Terrace, which includes parade viewing right at your table.
 The cost is $89 per person and can be booked ahead of time via the Disneyland app or website.
 The party is offered twice a night, starting at 7pm for the first parade, and 9:30pm for the second parade.

-The party includes unlimited desserts and beverages, including select specialty cocktails, beer, and wine.
+The party includes unlimited desserts and beverages, including one select specialty cocktail, beer, or wine for guests over 21 years of age.

 What to do First?